Programs

 Denifanstat – Our Lead Product Candidate in Multiple Indications

-Denifanstat, our lead product candidate, is an oral, once daily pill and inhibitor of fatty acid synthase (FASN), the key enzyme in the de novo lipogenesis (DNL) pathway that converts metabolites of dietary sugars such as fructose into palmitate, a saturated fatty acid.
+Denifanstat, our lead product candidate, is an oral, once daily pill and selective fatty acid synthase (FASN) inhibitor in development for the treatment of MASH.
+FASN is the key enzyme in the de novo lipogenesis (DNL) pathway that converts metabolites of dietary sugars such as fructose into palmitate, a saturated fatty acid.

-Denifanstat was selected from our library of over 1,200 internally-discovered and wholly owned FASN inhibitors that were identified through a rigorous medicinal chemistry and preclinical development effort.
-We received Fast-Track designation for denifanstat from the FDA for the treatment of MASH, formerly known as nonalcoholic steatohepatitis (NASH), in March 2021, has been studied in more than 740 subjects, including healthy volunteers and patients with MASH, acne and solid tumors.
+Denifanstat was selected from our extensive compound library after a rigorous medicinal chemistry and preclinical development effort.
+We received Fast-Track designation for denifanstat from the FDA for the treatment of MASH in March 2021.
+In September 2024, the FDA granted Breakthrough Therapy designation to denifanstat for the treatment of noncirrhotic MASH with moderate to advanced liver fibrosis (consistent with stages F2 to F3 fibrosis).
+Denifanstat has been studied in more than 740 subjects, including healthy volunteers and patients with MASH, acne and solid tumors.

 Metabolic Dysfunction-Associated Steatohepatitis (MASH)